Strawberry blossom weevil

 Biology

-Strawberry flower beetles appear in spring from soil temperatures of 10-14 °C. The beetles feed on petals of strawberry and various ruderal plants.
+The strawberry blossom weevils appear in spring from soil temperatures of 10-14 °C. The beetles feed on strawberry petals and various ruderal plants.

-The females bore a hole in the flower bud with their proboscis, in which they lay one or more eggs, depending on the flower size.
-The beetles then gnaw the bud stalk, the upper part of which folds over and dries up, causing the bud to fall to the ground.
-After six to eight days, the beetle larvae hatch, develop further in the bud, and pupate after ten to 14 days.
-The pupal stage lasts about one week.
-In June/July, the young beetle appears, causing insignificant feeding damage to the leaves, and moves into winter hiding in the soil or under plant debris in August.
-The strawberry blossom weevil produces only one generation per year.
+The females bore a hole in the flower bud with their proboscis, in which they lay one or more eggs, depending on the size of the flower.
+The beetles then gnaw at the bud stalk, the upper part of which bends over and dries out so that the bud falls to the ground.
+After six to eight days, the beetle larvae hatch, develop further in the bud and pupate after ten to 14 days.
+The pupal stage lasts about a week.
+In June/July, the young beetle emerges, which causes insignificant feeding damage to the leaves and moves into its winter hiding place in the soil or under plant debris in August.
+The strawberry blossom weevil only forms one generation per year.

 Damage symptoms

-Individual flower stems are gnawed and snapped off or bitten through.
+Individual flower stems are gnawed and broken or bitten through.
 The flower buds above the damaged area dry out and fall to the ground (determined by visual inspection).

-If entire inflorescence stems are damaged, it is the strawberry stem borer(Coenorhinus germanicus).
+If entire inflorescence stems are damaged, it is another weevil species, the strawberry stem borer(Coenorhinus germanicus).

-The damage pattern could also be caused by the Union quarantine pests Anthonomus bisignifer (Japanese strawberry blossom engraver) and Anthonomus signatus, which have not yet appeared in Europe.
+The damage pattern could also be caused by the Union quarantine pests Anthonomus bisignifer (Japanese strawberry blossom weevil) and Anthonomus signatus, which do not yet occur in Europe.

 Prevention and control